jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 Tagg suggests the term "[tonical](#tonical)" instead of "tonal" for this purpose, reserving "tonal" for "any music which has the properties of a [tone](#tone)" (including [modal](#modal) music, which may be [non-tonical](#non-tonical) but is not [atonal](#atonal)).
-This book generally follows these terminology suggestions.
+This book generally follows those terminology suggestions.

 - **tone**{:#tone}: A [note](#note) with an easily discernible fundamental [pitch](#pitch).